Last Updated: April 03, 2014

 Kerala is located along the coastline to the extreme southwest of the Indian peninsula, flanked by the Arabian Sea on the west and the mountains of the Western Ghats on the east.
 The state has a coastline of 580 km.

 Kerala is known as God’s own country.
 It is one of the few states to have marketed its natural beauty successfully to the leisure tourism sector.
 The state’s unique heritage and cultural diversity have helped attract tourists from the world over.

-Kerala has a wide range of fiscal and policy incentives for businesses under the Industrial and Commercial Policy and has well-drafted sector-specific policies.
-Besides, it has a well-developed social, physical and industrial infrastructure and virtual connectivity; and has good power, airport, IT and port infrastructure.
+The state’s gross state domestic product (GSDP) rose at a compound annual growth rate (CAGR) of 13.8 per cent between 2004–05 and 2011–12.
+Karnataka has a wide range of fiscal and policy incentives for businesses under the Industrial and Commercial Policy and has well-drafted sector-specific policies.
+Besides, it has a well-developed social, physical and industrial infrastructure and virtual connectivity, as well as good power, airport, IT and port infrastructure.